 - The Nielsen Tennis Stadium is one of the best indoor tennis facilities in the nation.
 As a grad student, it only costs $6 to play singles for 75 minutes and $3 for doubles, with discounted rates available during certain times of the week.
 Lessons and drills are also available from the tennis professionals on staff.

-University Recreation & Wellbeing offers Group Fitness classes for a small fee at the Nat to currently enrolled students, faculty/staff, and spouse/domestic partners that have paid the recreation membership fee.
+University Recreation & Wellbeing offers Group Fitness classes for a small fee at the Nick to currently enrolled students, faculty/staff, and spouse/domestic partners that have paid the recreation membership fee.
 Classes include floor classes, aqua, yoga, Pilates, cycling, and specialty courses.
 Some classes are very popular, so you might want to arrive early to guarantee a spot or reserve your spot online for certain classes.

-Intramural sports: Meet grads from all over campus by playing an intramural sport.
+Meet grads from all over campus by playing an intramural sport.
 Some teams get together to play outside of the league or meet socially after games.
 One grad student volunteers to captain, which requires registering the team and communicating with players.

-Team sports in Madison: Team sports can be a great way to meet new people and keep active.
+Team sports can be a great way to meet new people and keep active.
 Many graduate students (and faculty, too) participate in team sports through non-university groups.

 - Madison School and Community Recreation (MCSR) coordinates league play for softball and baseball in summer and fall, and volleyball and basketball in fall and winter.